Sunday, December 15, 2013

 Shivers 13: The Spider Kingdom

 When M.D.
-Spencer created the Shivers universe, He first said, "Let there be a repetitive introduction and setting for every novel I create to reduce the burden of originality."
+Spenser created the Shivers universe, He first said, "Let there be a repetitive introduction and setting for every novel I create to reduce the burden of originality."
 And then there was a repetitive introduction and setting.
 M.D.
-Spencer was pleased, and upon looking out at His many similar landscapes, He said, "Let there be main characters with few discernible differences, and side-characters with personalities so set in stone that there need not be a burden of character development."
+Spenser was pleased, and upon looking out at His many similar landscapes, He said, "Let there be main characters with few discernible differences, and side-characters with personalities so set in stone that there need not be a burden of character development."
 And then there was everything previously written.

 M.D.
-Spencer then peered out at the world and life He had created and said, "now let there be no suspense or frightening twists at the ends of stories to scare readers, else I fulfill my duties as a horror writer.
+Spenser then peered out at the world and life He had created and said, "now let there be no suspense or frightening twists at the ends of stories to scare readers, else I fulfill my duties as a horror writer.
 And let all ghosts created be harmless and lame, and let all books on bullied children be mercilessly boring."
 And it was so.
 And hence, the Shivers universe was created.
 But alas, with a god comes a demon, and from the vilest pits of hell and criticism crawled an impure, heartless being, one with brown hair and a computer, and he was to be called Jonathan Golden, and this Jonathan Golden wove a tongue of harsh brutality against the good M.D.
-Spencer, and this Jonathan Golden was attractive, intelligent, notoriously good with the ladies, and currently single.
+Spenser, and this Jonathan Golden was attractive, intelligent, notoriously good with the ladies, and currently single.
 The two forces battled for all eternity, each claiming its own occupants off the qualities of the deceased.

 It was on this fateful day that Freddy, protagonist of The Spider Kingdom, wandered into the fiery pits of hell, this day four weeks after M.D.
-Spencer's books decided to discontinue their opening patterns.
+Spenser's books decided to discontinue their opening patterns.
 And Freddy walked into the room, and noticed the devil himself, Jonathan Golden, on his flaming throne.
 Freddy said, "Hey dude, what gives, why am I in hell?" and the evil and vile-hearted Jonathan Golden replied, "Don't take it personally.
 Honestly, pretty much every character ends up here."
 This statement mystified Freddy, and he said, "Why, though?
 What did I do?"

 "Well, the thing is that your afterlife placement is based more on character quality than actual morals.
-The only people in Heaven with Mr. Spencer are Lynne, David, Winston, and that Australian guy from A Ghastly Shade of Green.
+The only people in Heaven with Mr. Spenser are Lynne, David, Winston, and that Australian guy from A Ghastly Shade of Green.
 I'm pretty sure that David is just there as a joke, and I know that Winston is there just to annoy me.
 I hate that kid."

 "But how come I can't remember anything that happened to me before I got here?"

 "Jet lag, but I guess I'll explain because I know how much it sucks to be immersed in something and have it not explained to you at all, ruining the value, a position I know M.D.
-Spencer is familiar with too.
+Spenser is familiar with too.
 So, here's the story:"

 Freddy and Lumpy are best friends.
-Their hobbies include bullying children smaller then they are, Freddy watching Lumpy slowly kill bugs, and drinking Cokes and playing poker for pennies in their treehouse.
+Their hobbies include bullying children smaller than they are, Freddy watching Lumpy slowly kill bugs, and drinking Cokes and playing poker for pennies in their treehouse.
 Product placement much, M.D.
-Spencer?
+Spenser?
 Thankfully, we are taken away to something more interesting than reading about poker, namely anything, to show us a prank being played on Freddy.
 Lumpy says that he has a present for Freddy, a spider, which he fears.
 He dumps the present down Freddy's shirt, saying it's a black widow, and Freddy believes him, mainly because he's a complete moron.

 After freeing the fake spider from under his shirt and being called such names as "pansy" and "sissy", Freddy decides to help Lumpy pick on Tommy Malloy, the local dweeb.
 Not that he actually did anything wrong, they just thought it would be fun.
 So they throw his books in the forest and punch him in the stomach before running away.
 At this point, it's not even funny anymore, it's just kind of cruel, especially since they threw firecrackers at him in the beginning of the book.
 I guess we see Lumpy's reasoning when his mom whips him with a belt for it afterwards.
 Nice hinting, M.D.
-Spencer.
+Spenser.